What do you want to shot in the Spring?

 Elk - Just a note, the Bull Elk lose their antlers around March 15th, so by late April and through May the bulls will have small velveted nubs for antlers.
 Also they shed their winter coats in April - May so they can look rather unkept.
 100% chance to see.

 NOTE: Sunrises in the Spring are often really great when we get good weather.
 April and May are our wettest months so cloudy morning are very common giving us no color at all.
-About 40% of the mornings we get great color in the mountains, clear blue skies, very few clouds, a just a bit of wind.
+About 40% of April mornings we get great color in the mountains, clear blue skies, very few clouds, a just a bit of wind.
 60% of May Mornings are clear.

 Deer Ridge Sunrise - Sunrise from Deer Ridge Overlook is a very easy to get to location with a grand panoramic view of the Front Range.
 You can also get great telephoto shots of the iconic Long's Peak summit and a few other great angles.
 From Deer Ridge we can hit many other locations and wildlife hot spots.
 Requires a start of 30 minutes before sunrise.